• Home

 Seeking accountability has come at a significant personal cost.

 Before I arrived in Marleigh my health was excellent.
-However, a year before the water contamination incident, my health declined sharply after I caught a particularly pernicious strain of Covid while working at Marleigh in the run-up to Christmas 2022.
+However, my health declined sharply after I caught a pernicious strain of Covid while working at Marleigh in the run-up to Christmas 2022.
 Throughout 2023, post-viral fatigue floored me, but I remained positive and continued working.

-Long Covid investigations led my GP to refer me for an ADHD assessment, during which the assessor also suggested I might be autistic.
-I recognised traits consistent with high functioning low support needs autism, including heightened awareness of risk, strong empathy, an ability to spot irregularities, and a deep commitment to social and environmental justice and due process, but did not feel the need to seek a formal diagnosis.
+Long-Covid investigations led my GP to refer me for an ADHD assessment because the idea was that stimulant medication might lift my fatigue.
+In my ADHD assessment it was suggested that I might also benefit from an autism assessment.
+On reflection, I have traits of high functioning low support needs autism i.e. a heightened awareness of risk, strong empathy, an uncanny ability to spot irregularities, and a deep commitment to both social and environmental justice and due process.
+However, I had no need for a formal diagnosis, because diagnosis would not relieve my symptoms.

 I was formally diagnosed with ADHD in June 2023.
-Medication reduced my fatigue and, once I had a stable supply by Christmas 2023, my energy returned and I felt well again.
-Sadly, my run of good health lasted only the first three weeks of January 2024.
+Medication reduced my fatigue.
+Once I had a stable supply of medication, my energy returned and I felt well again.
+Sadly, my good health lasted only the first three weeks of January 2024.

 On 18 January 2024, I found myself single-handedly coordinating a week-long humanitarian response to a water contamination incident affecting around 1,000 people.
 Afterwards, exhausted and traumatised, I asked that lessons be learned, but my concerns were ignored.
 I was left unable to move forward, still trying to understand what had happened, and that remains the case today.

 During half-term in February 2024, on the first day of a week’s leave, I was called into work to meet with my senior manager and was told to go home indefinitely.
 In March, I was formally suspended.
-After my suspension, the Land Trust sought confirmation of my medical issues and funded an assessment and I received a diagnosis of ASD in May 2024.
-In July, I was dismissed for three counts of gross misconduct which I dispute.
+After my suspension, the Land Trust sought confirmation of my medical issues, and funded an autism assessment which confirmed a diagnosis of ASD in May 2024.
+In July 2024, I was dismissed for three counts of gross misconduct, which I dispute.

 I have been unable to work since and have been forced to seek legal redress.